As of June 6, 2016, medical practitioners and nurse practitioners in the NWT are allowed to provide medical assistance in dying.

 - Talk to your practitioner about your options for treatment and care.
 If there is no practitioner in your community, you can discuss your options with a practitioner by distance, such as through Telehealth.

-- While some practitioners may choose not to be involved with medical assistance in dying, they are required to provide you with an information package.
+- While some practitioners may choose not to be involved with medical assistance in dying, they are required to provide you with contact information for the Central Coordinating Service so that you can be connected with a willing practitioner.

 NWT Central Coordinating Services